The First Wave

 The second wave saw the further colonization and development of the colonies on the major moons in both the Jovian and Saturn systems, and the exploration of Uranus and Neptune.
 Uranus turned out to be extremely suitable for Helium-3 mining, the most widely used fuel for fusion reactors since it it relatively safe.

 Just at the start of the Second Wave the interstellar jump gate system to Alpha Centauri got implemented, a project started at 2088.
-The Interstellar colony ship Vanguard passes through this jump gate system and goes on to establish the city of Landing on the habitable world of Eden (Alpha Centauri 4), which had been inhabited by just a small group of humans since 2128.
+The Interstellar colony ship Vanguard passes through this jump gate system and goes on to establish the city of Landing on the habitable world of Eden (Alpha Centauri 4) in 2158, which had been inhabited by just a small group of humans since 2128.
 About ten years after the city of Landing was founded, Lux was explored for colonization.